gumaerc-testorg/2.76-fall-2004/content/pages/tools.md

 CoMeT
 -----

 CoMeT is being disseminated through the MIT iCampus Outreach program.
-See [CoMeT: The Compliant Mechanism Tool](http://icampus.mit.edu/CoMeT/) for information, downloads and manuals.
+See {{% resource_link "73ab1a96-f28e-49a3-b0aa-d6c17ab27b4a" "CoMeT: The Compliant Mechanism Tool" %}} for information, downloads and manuals.